Andrea Bernardo Schierhoff

-Andrew Bernardo Schierhoff (February 10, 1922 – December 1, 1986) was a Roman Catholic bishop who served as the Auxiliary Bishop of La Paz, Bolivia.
+Andrew Bernardo Schierhoff (February 10, 1922 – December 1, 1986) was a Roman Catholic bishop who served as an auxiliary bishop of the Archdiocese of La Paz in Bolivia.

 Biography

 Born in St. Louis, Missouri, Schierhoff was ordained to the priesthood on April 14, 1948, for the Roman Catholic Archdiocese of St. Louis.

-On November 11, 1968, Schierhoff was appointed auxiliary bishop of the Roman Catholic Archdiocese of La Paz, Bolivia and titular bishop of Pumentum.
+On November 11, 1968, Schierhoff was appointed auxiliary bishop of La Paz and titular bishop of Pumentum.
 He was consecrated bishop on January 2, 1969.

 On December 12, 1982, he was appointed Prelate of Pando.
 He died while in office.